 & MAINTAINING BACKPRESSURE

-butterfly valve and being forced back out in the direction it came.
+closed butterfly valve and being forced back out in the direction

-It is maintained by the pressure-controlled spring that is located
+it came.
+It is maintained by the pressure-controlled spring

-engine’s RPM increase, the spring compresses and the arm moves
+the engine's RPM increase, the spring compresses and the arm

-away from the butterfly valve, therefore releasing more exhaust
+moves away from the butterfly valve, therefore releasing more

-flow through the orifice.
-As the RPMs decrease, the spring releases
+exhaust flow through the orifice.
+As the RPMs decrease, the